Movietone Act:

 Florentine Films and Sherman Pictures.
 90 minutes.

 A compelling PBS documentary surrounding the Medal of Honor—America's highest military award.
 It is given to those who were willing to sacrifice themselves to protect others, and some may have to die before they receive one.
 Due to modern changes in combat, all recipients of the Medal of Honor after the Vietnam War (including Afghanistan and Iraq) have been posthumous.
-This documentary tells the story of the recipients—from the Civil War to the Iraq War—with firsthand accounts and in-depth research.
+This documentary tells the story of the recipients—from the Civil War to the Iraq War—with firsthand accounts and in-depth stories.

 As a prelude to Sergeant Alvin York's story in World War I, the American Quartet's Victor recording of "Goodbye Broadway, Hello France" is heard (18335).
 It was recorded July 3, 1917, and consisted of Murray, Albert Campbell, John Meyer, and William Hooley.
 Josef Pasternack was the orchestra director, and the sound transfer was provided by yours truly.